 - Changes in the balance sheet values of deferred tax liabilities and assets need to be accounted for the change in the tax rate that will affect income tax expense in the current period.

-- Income tax expense= taxes payable + DTL – DTA.
-If rates increase, the increase in the DTL is added to tax payable and the increase in the DTA is subtracted from the tax payable to arrive at income tax expense.
+- Income tax expense= taxes payable + deferred tax liabilities – deferred tax assets.
+If rates increase, the increase in these liabilities are added to the tax payable, and the increase in the deferred tax assets are subtracted from the tax payable to arrive at income tax expense.

-This has been a guide to what is Deferred Tax Liabilities, its meaning, formula along with practical examples and calculations.
-Here we discuss the effect of changes in tax rates on DTL.
+This article has been a guide to Deferred Tax Liabilities and its Definition.
+We explain it along with examples, how to calculate it & vs deferred tax assets.
 You may learn more about accounting from the following articles –